Student Employment Guide/Policies and Procedures

 Supervisors and student employees are required to participate in these formal evaluations and to use these times for open and constructive discussions.
-The evaluation is discussed, signed by both the student and the supervisor and forwarded to the Financial Aid Office.
+The evaluation is discussed, signed by both the student and the supervisor and retained by the office in which the student works.

 DRUG-FREE WORKPLACE ACT OF 1988

 The Drug-Free Workplace Act of 1988 requires most federal government contractors, as well as recipients of federal grants, to take specific steps to ensure a drug-free workplace.
 Consistent with Beloit College’s recognition of its responsibility to maintain a drug-free workplace (as stated in the Administrative Policy Manual of Beloit College, Section IV-D) and in compliance with the Drug Free Workplace Act of 1988 (Public Law No. 100-690, Title V, Subtitle D) effective March 19, 1989, Beloit College established the following drug-free workplace policy: